sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

 - **Usage**: Instructions on how to use the project, often including code examples.
 - **License**: The license that the project is under.

-In this section of the exercise, you'll use GitHub Copilot to create project documentation and add it to your `README.md` file.
+In this section of the exercise, you'll use GitHub Copilot to create project documentation and add it to a `README.md` file.

 Use the following steps to complete this section of the exercise:

+1. Add a new file named **README.md** to the root folder of the **AccelerateDevGHCopilot** solution.

 1. Open the Chat view.

-    When you're interested in specific code or files, you can use drag-and-drop operations to add files to the Chat view context.
-In this case, you're interested in the overall solution, so you'll use the `@workspace` participant rather than adding individual files.

 1. To generate project documentation for your README file, enter the following prompt:

     ```plaintext

-    @workspace Generate the contents of a README.md file for the code repository.
+    @workspace Generate the contents of a README.md file for a code repository.
 Use "Library App" as the project title.
 The README file should include the following sections: Description, Project Structure, Key Classes and Interfaces, Usage, License.
 Format all sections as raw markdown.
 Use a bullet list with indents to represent the project structure.
 Do not include ".gitignore" or the ".github", "bin", and "obj" folders.

     ```

     > [!NOTE]